 How many coats did you do?

-I know the sanding in between is extra work, but it results in a smooth, professional, finished look.
-It’s totally worth the extra steps in my opinion!
+I know the sanding in between is extra work, but it’s best practice if you’re looking for a smooth, professional finish.

 Step Five: Sealing the Stairs

-Additionally, if you haven’t already, you can watch all of my videos on this stair remodel in my IG highlight called “Stairs”.
+Additionally, you can watch this DIY stair remodel in my IG highlight!

 Thank you so much for being here and please don’t hesitate to let me know if you have any other questions!